Numerical Accuracy

 One-Way ANOVA

-Each dataset was run through the MIDAS ANOVA tab, and the resulting between-treatment sum of squares (SS_B), within-treatment sum of squares (SS_W), and F statistic were compared against the NIST certified values.
+Each dataset was run through the MIDAS ANOVA tab, and the resulting between-treatment sum of squares (SS_B) and within-treatment sum of squares (SS_W) were compared against the NIST certified values.
 The numbers in the table are LRE values.
+"Difficulty" is the NIST StRD computational difficulty classification, corresponding to the magnitude of the offset in the data values.

 SiRstv is observed silicon resistivity data (5 groups of 5 observations each).
 AtmWtAg is observed atomic weight of silver data (2 groups, 48 observations total).
 SmLs01-SmLs09 are generated datasets with the same structure but different constant offsets, where increasing the number of constant leading digits (3 / 7 / 13) raises the computational difficulty.